-Action needed to meet requirement The Clerk must complete the Board Clerk's Record of Hearing form and include the form in each appeal file (REV 60 0002).
-The Department's form lists the following information: Petition NumberTaxpayer's name and contact information Subject parcel number Hearing date Reard members present at bearing Board members present at hearing Market value determined by the board or other decision by the board Recorded on tape or CD number Time the hearing started and ended Signature of chairperson or designee and date The record of hearings must be published in the same manner as a county legislative authority proceedings.
+The Clerk must complete the Board Clerk's Record of Hearing form and include the form in each appeal file (REV 60 0002).

+The Department's form lists the following information:

+- Petition Number

+- Taxpayer's name and contact information

+- Subject parcel number

+- Hearing date

+- Board members present at hearing

+- Market value determined by the board or other decision by the board

+- Recorded on tape or CD number

+- Time the hearing started and ended

+- Signature of chairperson or designee and date

+The record of hearings must be published in the same manner as other county legislative authority proceedings.

 The record serves as a public summary of the actions taken by the board of equalization for each hearing.

+Board Orders

-Board Orders Requirement The Board is required to issue orders stating the facts and evidence upon which their decision is based upon and the reason(s) for the decision.
-(RCW 84.48.010 and WAC 458-14-116) What the law says The Board's order must be on a form provided by the Department or approved by the Department.
+The Board is required to issue orders stating the facts and evidence upon which their decision is based upon and the reason(s) for the decision.
+(RCW 84.48.010 and WAC 458-14-116)

+The Board's order must be on a form provided by the Department or approved by the Department.
 The order must state the facts and evidence upon which the decision is based upon and the reason(s) for the decision.

-What we found The Board is using a customized order form.
+The Board is using a customized order form.
 The customized board order form does not meet the standards required by the Department.
 Also, a well reasoned explanation was not included in the orders reviewed.

-The orders reviewed did not: Summarize the facts and evidence supplied by the appellant and Kittitas County Assessor (Assessor).
-Explain how the Board arrived at their decision.
-Correctly state that sales made within five years of the date of the petition must be considered during the appeal process.
-No. 1"The B reflect of determing propert not a "rNo.
-2"The B on the statement statement Board of subjectNo.
-3An order the app to make boards ing table lists statements in the Board's orders that were unclear: "The Board decided to adjust the value of this property to reflect a reasonable value of the assessment."
+The orders reviewed did not:

+- Summarize the facts and evidence supplied by the appellant and Kittitas County Assessor (Assessor). - Explain how the Board arrived at their decision. - Correctly state that sales made within five years of the date of the petition must be considered during the appeal process.

+The following table lists statements in the Board's orders that were unclear:

+No. 1 "The Board decided to adjust the value of this property to reflect a reasonable value of the assessment."
 The Board must determine the true and fair market value of the subject property based on the information provided during the appeal, not a "reasonable" value.
-"The Board felt the documentation submitted by the petitioner on these properties did not support a change of value."
+No. 2 "The Board felt the documentation submitted by the petitioner on these properties did not support a change of value."
 This statement does not tell the reader of the document why the Board was not convinced the Assessor incorrectly valued the subject property.
-An order incorrectly states "The supporting sales were after the appraisal date of 2010 and therefore cannot be considered to make a change in the value."
+No. 3 An order incorrectly states "The supporting sales were after the appraisal date of 2010 and therefore cannot be considered to make a change in the value."
 WAC 458-14-076(2) requires boards to consider sales that have occurred within five years of the appeal petition.